 International students can read detailed information about fees and funding opportunities in the International section of our website.
 There, you can also read about checking if you are considered a home, EU or international student for fee-paying purposes.

-Erasmus+ Master Loan by the European Commission allow residents from any of the 28 EU member countries or associate countries to apply for financial support for their Masters studies abroad.
+Erasmus+ Master Loan by the European Commission allow residents from Spain, Italy (Emilia Romagna region), Croatia, Romania and Turkey to apply for financial support for their Masters studies abroad.
 The loans will be offered by participating banks and student loans companies at favourable rates and can be up to €12,000 for a 1-year Masters programme or up to €18,000 for a 2-year Masters programme.
 The loans can be used to cover both living and tuition costs.
 More information can be found here.

 Studentships and research grants for postgraduate courses are available from research councils and other charitable sources.
 Support is available from a variety of resources including scholarships through this University.